-Wild Blaze of Glory, but he is called Blaze by those who have tracked the genetics of the TRNP wild horses for over 60 years.
-He is a wild stallion and lives in Theodore Roosevelt National Park in Medora, ND.
+He is called Blaze by those who have tracked the genetics of the TRNP wild horses for over 60 years.
+He is a wild stallion and lived in Theodore Roosevelt National Park in Medora, ND.

 “But the thing about remembering is that you don’t forget.” ~Tim O’Brien